 Sadly, Moten never got to see his music reach the masses.
-He died during a tonsillectomy at age 40 at Wheatley Provident Hospital in Kansas City.
+He died at age 40 at Wheatley Provident Hospital in Kansas City, where the failed procedure was taking place.

-One of his bandmates – the now legendary Count Basie – picked up the baton, so to speak, and helped make Kansas City a hub for jazz and blues.
-Basie’s efforts paved the way for a new style of music: Bebop.
+One of his bandmates – the aforementioned Count Basie – picked up the baton, so to speak, and helped make Kansas City a hub for jazz and blues.

 Based upon content from the book Missouri 365: This Day in Missouri History by John W. Brown, broadcaster and Missouri historian.
 Get your copy at Reedy Press.